-Filling out the Free Application for Federal Student Aid, also called the FAFSA, is usually a complicated process most college students have to complete every year.
+Are you filling out the Free Application for Federal Student Aid, also called the FAFSA.
+It’s usually a complicated process most college students have to complete every year.
 The 2021-2022 FAFSA is going to include some small changes, however, making the process a little more simple.
-With this good news, also comes the lack of news that the FAFSA lacks accommodations for the pandemic–something that should have been made because COVID-19 has yet to end…and we have been in the thick of it for almost a year at this point.
+With this good news, also comes the lack of news.
+The FAFSA lacks accommodations for the pandemic.
+This is something that should have been made because of COVID-19.

 1. Changes to Data Retrieval Tool and Schedule 1 Question

-A question that was added to the FAFSA last year was slightly changed for this year’s form in order to adhere to changes made with the IRS tax form.
+This question was added to the FAFSA last year, as well.
+It was edited slightly to adhere to changes made with the IRS tax form.
 How the IRS Schedule 1 tax form affects a family’s expected family contribution, or EFC, were changed as a capital gain exception was removed and a virtual currency exception was added.
 This is significant because the type of federal tax form one files determines how one’s EFC is calculated.
 In addition, people who choose to use the IRS Data Retrieval Tool in order to fill out their tax information on the FAFSA will now see a question that asks if one filed a Schedule 1 automatically completed by this tool.
 If one uses the Data Retrieval Tool for this question, however, it should populate for you.

 2. EFC Income Threshold Has Increased